microverseinc/ror-social-scaffold/README.md

 ## Endpoints covered in this project
   ## users & sessions
-  - POST localhost:3000 /users/sign_up  - For Signing up a new client.
+  - POST  /users/sign_up  - For Signing up a new client.
-  - POST localhost:3000 /users/sign_in - For logging in a user.
+  - POST  /users/sign_in - For logging in a user.
-  - GET localhost:3000 /users/id - For viewing a users profile.
+  - GET  /users/user_id - For viewing a users profile.
-  - POST localhost:3000 /users/sign_out - For signing out a user.
+  - POST  /users/sign_out - For signing out a user.
+  - GET /users/password/new - For setting a new password
+  - GET /users/password/edit - For edit a password
+  - PATCH  /users/password - For updating a password

 ## Posts
-  - GET localhost:3000 /posts  - For creating a new post, comments and likes.
+  - POST  /posts  - For creating a new post, comments and likes.
+  - GET /posts - For viewing a post.

+## Comments
+  - POST   /posts/:post_id/comments - For making a comment about a post.

+## Likes
+  - POST   /posts/:post_id/likes - For liking a post.

 ## Friendships
-  - GET localhost:3000 /friendships - For accepting friendship requests from other users.
+  - GET  /friendships/friendship_id - For viewing friendship requests from other users.
+  - POST  /friendships - For making new friendship requests to other users and creating a mutual friendship with other users.
+  - DELETE /friendships/:id - For rejecting a friend request from others.

 ## Installation
   - Make sure to have [PostgreSQL](https://www.postgresql.org/) installed and configured as the database.